Guruprasanna02/AlphaQ---MoM-management/compose/README.md

-# It might take a little longer than usual but it works completely fine if tried after a particular process where preparing the socket and server with 3306 port is over.
+# It might take a little longer than usual but it works completely fine if tried after a particular process of preparing the socket and server with 3306 port is over.
 Trying to login to MySQL before that process might return an error.